pleszkowicz/hardhat-nft-marketplace/README.md

 NftMarketplace#NftMarketplace - 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

+Optionally, you can add `--reset` param to redeploy everything without clearing the deployment state manually.

-Done!
-Now, you can use the above `0x***` smart-contract address to interact with the deployed Nft Marketplace.
+**Done!** Now, you can use the above `0x***` smart-contract address to interact with the deployed Nft Marketplace.
 This address can be used in the following ways:

 1. **Web3 Integration**: Use the contract address in your frontend application to interact with the Nft Marketplace using libraries like `ethers.js` or `web3.js`.
 2. **Smart Contract Interaction**: Reference this address in other smart contracts to call functions or interact with the deployed Nft Marketplace.